 For a pig, we use four or five large HEADS of garlic!
 That's approximately 70 to 80 cloves.

-Use a mortar and pestle.
-Add approximately ten cloves of garlic, 1/2 teaspoon salt, some black peppercorns, and some oregano.
+For every ten cloves of garlic, add 1/2 teaspoon salt, six black peppercorns, and some oregano.
 Mash them all together into a paste.
 Scoop the paste out into a separate bowl.
 Continue this process until all of the garlic (all five heads) is mashed.

 Stir in sour orange juice.
 (Five heads of garlic should be added to about 1 quart of sour orange juice to make a mojo for a whole pig.)
 Let sit at room temperature for 30 minutes or longer.
 Use immediately to season the pig or refrigerate for later use.

-Mojo With Oil
+How to Make the Best Mojo With Oil

 3 heads garlic